lou-cs/company/README.md

 ## <a name="vision"></a>Vision

-To be a Workforce Accelerator recognized globally as the foremost authority in XR.
+To be a Workforce Accelerator recognized globally as the foremost leader in XR.

 We are committed to providing a comprehensive learning experience and the highest quality, skill-based training that prepares working professionals for new careers within immersive technology.